DimsumPanda/example-angular-project-build/README.md

 - Github account
 - Dockerhub account
 - AWS account
+- You have completed tutorial 2 (Deployment Objects)

 ## Get Started - AwS and Jenkins Credentials
 1. Fork or clone this repo so you can modify and save in your own Github repository.
 2. Create an AWS Access Key if you haven't done so already.
 If you need help setting up, you can reference the AWS documentation [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 3. Save access key credentials into Jenkins Credentials:
   - Save AWSAccessKeyId as a secret-text credential with credentials ID: `AWS_ACCESS_KEY_ID`
   - Save AWSSecretKey as a secret-text credential with credentials ID: `AWS_SECRET_ACCESS_KEY` These two pieces of data will be used for terraform deployment to access AWS.
 Make sure the IAM user has access to create resources in the account.
 4. Next save the Dockerhub credentials id as a username-password Jenkins Credential with credentials ID:`dockerhub-account`
 5. save Github credentials as username-password Jenkins Credential with credentails ID: "github-account"
 6. For this example, I would like to be able to SSH into the machines, so I have saved a key pair called `jenkins-sshkey` and added the sshkey locally.
-This key is added to the terraform for the EC2 instances, if you would like replace it with another name, one way you can override the "jenkins-sshkey" name is by adding this at the end of line 127 and line 135 `-var='sshkey_name=<your-key-name>`
+This key is added to the terraform for the EC2 instances, if you would like replace it with another name, one way you can override the "jenkins-sshkey" name is by adding this at the end of line 127 and line 135 `-var='sshkey_name=<your-key-name>` or you can change the default value as mentioned in [part 2](https://github.com/DimsumPanda/example-angular-project-deploy).

 ### Modify Jenkinsfile
 **Master Pipeline**
 We'll modify the Jenkinfile in this repo for the master pipeline.
 We are using Github flow which consists of one master branch and feature branches that will be pulled in when they are ready.

 The master pipeline will build an image each time it's run, but it will not push the image to the registry and deploy unless a tag is passed as a user input in the pipeline.

 **Feature Pipeline**